theninthsky/client-side-rendering/README.md

 ![Google Search Console Insufficient Fetch Quota](images/google-search-console-insufficient-fetch-quota.png)

-This should only happen to websites that Google deems to have no interesting content or have very low traffic.
+This should only happen to websites that Google deems to have no interesting content or have very low traffic (such as our demo app).

 More information can be found here: https://support.google.com/webmasters/thread/4425254?hl=en&msgid=4426601

 ### Prerendering

-Other search engines such as Bing cannot render JS, so in order to have them crawl our app properly, we will serve them **prerendered** versions of our pages.
+Other search engines such as Bing cannot render JS, so in order to have them crawl our app properly, we need to serve them **prerendered** version of our pages.
 <br>
 Prerendering is the act of crawling web apps in production (using headless Chromium) and generating a complete HTML file (with data) for each page.

 We have two options when it comes to prerendering:

-1. We can deploy our own prerender server using _[Prerender](https://github.com/prerender/prerender)_ or my own _[Renderprime](https://github.com/theninthsky/renderprime)_ serverless function.
+1. We can deploy our own prerender server using _[Prerender](https://github.com/prerender/prerender)_ (or my own _[Renderprime](https://github.com/theninthsky/renderprime)_ serverless function).
 2. We can use a dedicated service such as _[Prerender.io](https://prerender.io)_ which is very expensive but offers 1000 free prerenders a month.

-**Serverless prerendering is the recommended approach**, since it can be very cheap (and sometimes even free) on _[GCP](https://cloud.google.com)_.
+**Serverless prerendering is the recommended approach**, since it can be very cheap (and sometimes even free on _[GCP](https://cloud.google.com)_).

-Then we redirect web crawlers, identified by their `User-Agent` header string, using a Cloudflare worker (in the following example we redirect to our prerenderer):
+Then we redirect web crawlers (identified by their `User-Agent` header string) to our prerenderer, using a Cloudflare Worker (for example):

 _[public/\_worker.js](public/_worker.js)_